How long does it take the contraceptive pill to work?

 Female taking the pillHow to take the contraceptive pill

-It is important to follow the instructions in your specific pill pack if you want it to work effectively, and as soon as possible.
-Remember to tell your GP about any other medicines you are taking or any medical conditions you have, as these issues may affect how well the pill will work for you.
+It is essential to follow the instructions in your specific pill pack to ensure it works effectively and as soon as possible.
+Remember to inform your GP about any other medications you are taking or any existing medical conditions, as these may impact the effectiveness of the pill for you.

 If you are using the mini pill, you should take the pill every day without any breaks.
-Your pills may come as 28 day or 35 day packs, and there will be specific instructions with them about how and when you should take the pill each day.
-With the mini pill, it is important to remember that there are no breaks between packs, so when you finish one pack, you should start a new one the next day.
+Your pills may come as 28-day or 35-day packs, and there will be specific instructions about how and when you should take the pill each day.
+With the mini pill, it is essential to remember that there are no breaks between packs.
+Therefore, when you finish one pack, you should start a new one the following day.

 When will the contraceptive pill start working?

 Generally, the pill should begin working 7 days after you start taking it, without the need for you to use another contraception like condoms.
-However, condoms should still be used to be protected against STIs.
+However, condoms should still be used to protect against STIs.

-There are a few points to note about how long it takes for the pill to begin working, below:
+There are a few points to note about how long it takes for the pill to begin working:

-• If you have a short menstrual period that is 23 days or fewer every month, you will need to use alternative contraceptive methods (for example condoms) as well, to prevent pregnancy.
-For the combined pill, you will need to use additional contraception for the first 7 days of taking the pill and for the mini pill, the first 2 days.
+If you have a short menstrual period that is 23 days or fewer every month, you will need to use alternative contraceptive methods (for example, condoms) as well to prevent pregnancy.
+For the combined pill, you will need to use additional contraception for the first 7 days of taking the pill and for the mini pill, for the first 2 days.

-• If you begin using the pill on any other day outside day 1 to 5 of your menstrual cycle, you will not be protected from pregnancy immediately.
-In such cases, for the combined pill or the mini pill, you should use another contraception such as condoms in addition to the pill.
+If you begin using the pill on any other day outside days 1 to 5 of your menstrual cycle, you will not be protected from pregnancy immediately.
+In such cases, for the combined pill or the mini pill, you should use another contraception, such as condoms, in addition to the pill.
 This will be for the first 7 days for the combined pill, or the first 2 days for the mini pill.

-• If you just had a baby and are not breastfeeding, you can start the combined pill on the 21st day after giving birth.
-If you start the pill after 21 days, you will also need another form of contraception for the first 7 days, before the pill will begin working on its own.
+If you just had a baby and are not breastfeeding, you can start the combined pill on the 21st day after giving birth.
+If you start the pill after 21 days, you will also need another form of contraception for the first 7 days before the pill begins working on its own.

 Authored & Reviewed By